Rate-induced biosphere collapse in the Daisyworld model: Discussion

 \section{Discussion}

 We have shown that the Daisyworld model exhibits both bifurcation-induced tipping to extinction, and rate-induced tipping to extinction via basin instability.
-We emphasise that the precise relevance of the Daisyworld model to the real world is a contentious subject \cite{kirchner89,kirchner02,wood08}, and that we remain neutral on such questions.
+We emphasise that the precise relationship of the Daisyworld model to Earth's real-world biosphere is a contentious subject \cite{kirchner89,kirchner02,wood08}.
 Regardless, our result is of interest, for a number of reasons.

 First, it improves the paedagogical value of the Daisyworld model.
 Daisyworld has already been widely used in the teaching of Earth system science and co-evolution\cite{mcguffie05_book,kump10_book,ford10_book}, and could now be used to introduce students to an even richer range of dynamics, like rate-induced tipping, which are also relevant for understanding various real-world systems.